waterbycounty

 What's happening with rivers in Caroline County right now?

-Caroline County's primary USGS streamgage on the CHOPTANK RIVER is currently reading 34.7 cubic feet per second — 24% of the long-term mean of 144.36 cfs.
+Caroline County's primary USGS streamgage on the CHOPTANK RIVER has a pipeline snapshot of 34.7 cubic feet per second — 24% of the long-term mean of 144.36 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Caroline County water compare to the Maryland average?